lholmquist/lholmquist.github.com-old/_posts/2012-09-17-story-creator2.md

     persistence setup

-There is more to it than that,  put not much.
+There is more to it than that,  but not much.

 Now i had a nice maven project with all the things i needed for the backend to get started.